Last Updated on May 17, 2022

 Fix #1.
 Disable and Re-enable Wi-Fi Trigger

-I have personal experience on it, Enable Wi-Fi from Control center not turning on actually.
+I have personal experience with it; enabling Wi-Fi from the Control center is not turning on actually.
 Wi-Fi icon is not showing on iPhone top status bar.

 Go to the Settings > Wi-Fi > Enable WiFi toggle or Choose A network name and Tap on it to connect iPhone to Wi-Fi.

-This one is a primary tactic that you should try before going to take significant action for your iDevice Wi-Fi problem.
-Just go to the Wi-Fi Settings, turn Wi-Fi off/white then again enable it and wait a while till your device discovered decent Wi-Fi network and connected.
+This one is a primary tactic that you should try before taking significant action for your iDevice Wi-Fi problem.
+Just go to the Wi-Fi Settings, turn Wi-Fi off/white, then again enable it and wait a while till your device discovered a decent Wi-Fi network and is connected.

-If you fail in this test then keep continues for other alternate workarounds will help you to get rid of iPhone Wi-Fi won’t connect iOS 11/ iOS 11.0.1 or later.
+If you fail in this test, keep continuing for other alternate workarounds to help you get rid of iPhone Wi-Fi that won’t connect to iOS 15 or later.